ChidevX404/ChidevX404/README.md

 ---

 ## 🧑‍💻 About Me

-🌅 I'm **Chi**, a passionate Web Developer and Computer Science student from Thailand.
-🌊 I love building things that live on the internet — from small experiments to full-scale web apps.
+🎓 I am currently studying at **University of Phayao**,
+Faculty of **Technology**, majoring in **Computer Science**, 2nd year.

+💡 I am learning **Web Application Development**
+and **Database System Design** to gain practical skills for real-world projects.

+🧩 Currently, I am working on a project: a website for **photographing billboards and land plots**.
+The system can **show the location of the site on a map**
+and **display details and information about each property or billboard**,
+combining creativity with practical functionality.

-💡 My goal is to make tech feel fun, human, and creative!
+🎯 My career goal is to become an **Application Developer**
-🎮 In my free time, I enjoy pixel art, retro games (yes, Pac-Man 👻), and coding while listening to lo-fi beats.
-☕ Fun Fact: I code best when the weather feels like summer by the sea.
+or a **Database Administrator**, building and managing high-quality systems
+to help people use technology efficiently.

 ---

 ## ⚙️ Tech Stack
 <p align="center">
   <img src="https://skillicons.dev/icons?i=html,css,js,typescript,react,nodejs,express,python,mysql,git,figma" />
 </p>

 ---

-## 🌐 My Digital Beach (Connect With Me)
+## 🌐 Connect With Me

 <p align="center">
   <a href="https://www.facebook.com/chi4826" target="_blank">